milandahal213/SmartActuators/SPIKE PRIME/SPIKE SM Firmware3 for Ethan/readme.md

 # Be careful
-The steps will remove the contents on your SLOT 0 of your SPIKE Prime.
+The steps will remove the program in your SLOT 0 of your SPIKE Prime.

 1. Update your SPIKE Prime hub to SPIKE3. (make sure your hub light is green)
 2. Open the SPIKE Prime on REPL mode (follow instructions here - https://www.instructables.com/MicroPython-on-SPIKE-Prime/ )